Jake Burger Player Props: White Sox vs. Twins

-The Chicago White Sox and Jake Burger (.485 slugging percentage over his past 10 games, including two homers), take on starter Joe Ryan and the Minnesota Twins at Guaranteed Rate Field, Tuesday at 7:10 PM ET.
+The Chicago White Sox and Jake Burger (.438 slugging percentage over his past 10 games, including two homers), battle starting pitcher Louie Varland and the Minnesota Twins at Guaranteed Rate Field, Wednesday at 7:10 PM ET.

 Jake Burger Game Info & Props vs. the Twins